-It is November 1st as I write this so, depending on when you read it, there are approximately 60 days left in 2022.
-The holiday season is upon us.
 For many, this is the busiest time of year.
-It is filled with so many obligations that at times, we can lose sight of the joy of the season.
+It is filled with so many obligations that we can sometimes lose sight of the season’s joy.

 Today, I’m encouraging you to take a moment and forget all the “shoulds” of the holiday season.
 Close your eyes and imagine what would make you feel good.
 What would bring you joy, laughter, and peace?

 Ideas For Doing More of What Feels Good: